EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 By the end, you’ll have a clear understanding of sentiment analysis basics and hands-on experience building models.
 Whether you're new to NLP or just refreshing your skills, this guide offers practical insights with straightforward examples.

+**Say somewhere here that this is not the biggest and best guide ever made.
+It's just a simple guide with some examples and ideas.**

 ![Sentiment_Analysis](https://miro.medium.com/v2/1*_JW1JaMpK_fVGld8pd1_JQ.gif)

 # Data